-- This will be the first study on social inequalities in a range of factors contributing to symptom persistence (aggravating factors) in Irritable Bowel Syndrome (IBS) and fatigue. - By combining quantitative and qualitative data, we expect a better and more comprehensive understanding of inequalities in aggravating factors of persistent somatic symptoms (PSS). - With the longitudinal design of the qualitative study part, we expect to gain insight into the course of symptoms and changes of experiences over time. - Due to the observational design, causal conclusions cannot be drawn from the study. - As the study is focussed on IBS and fatigue, results cannot be generalized to other PSS.
+- ⇒ Social inequalities according to socioeconomic status and migration in a range of aggravating factors (illness perception, symptom beliefs, illness/treatment experiences, illness behaviour and health anxiety) in irritable bowel syndrome (IBS) and fatigue will be explored. - ⇒ By combining quantitative and qualitative data, we expect a better and more comprehensive understanding of inequalities in aggravating factors of persistent somatic symptoms (PSS). - ⇒ With the longitudinal design of the qualitative study part, we expect to gain insight into the course of symptoms and changes of experiences over time. - ⇒ Due to the observational design, causal conclusions cannot be drawn from the study. - ⇒ As the study is focused on IBS and fatigue, results cannot be generalised to other PSS.